Configuration

 endHelpers for output

-Custom helpers for output can be based on the must option.
+Base custom helpers for output on the must option.

 Example with must